BlockcertsSmartContract/cert-deployer/README.md

 https://github.com/flamestro/cert-verifier

 ## How deploying smart contract works
-## set up
-1. (optional) To have decentralization of contract info you have to run ipfs daemon locally while using this tool
-1. Ensure you have installed [solc](https://solidity.readthedocs.io/en/v0.5.3/installing-solidity.html)
-1. clone github repo `$ git clone https://github.com/flamestro/BlockCertsOnchainingEth.git`
-1. install dependencies (see: `requirements.txt`)
-1. in `config.py`:
-  1. add url and keypair for desired ethereum network
-  1. set `current_chain` to reflect your changes
-1. (optional) start ganache
-1. deploy smart contract `$ deploy.py`

 Potential issuers find our suggested sample contract in the data directory which gets, first, compiled from source and, second, deployed afterwards.
 This contracts is, again,